 As of October 1st, 2013, it is illegal to possess an assault weapon unless that weapon has been grandfathered in due to previous possession, or if that weapon was legally inherited by a lawful possessor.

-What Is an Assault Weapon?
+What is Considered an Assault Weapon?

 Assault weapons can include semi-automatic firearms that have a large ammunition capacity.
 These weapons,in general, are designed for rapid fire and combat use.
 Assault weapons often have semi-automatic functionality as well as a detachable magazine.
 They often have a collapsible stock, a pistol grip, barrel shrouds, and threaded barrels for added front-end devices (suppressors, compensators, and muzzle brakes, etc.).